 STATEMENT OF OUTCOMES ASSESSMENT

-The M.A. in Counseling with Mental Health Counseling/Art Therapy Specialization uses a combination of assessment measures to evaluate student learning and competency.
+The M.A. in Counseling with Clinical Mental Health Counseling/Art Therapy Specialization uses a combination of assessment measures to evaluate student learning and competency.
 These include: Mid-term and final exams; signature assignments and research papers

 that assess students’ comprehension, organizational and writing skills; successful integration of theory with course material, especially the use of research to inform clinical practice; completion of specific projects that assess integration of counseling and psychological principles with personal experience; and the administration of both psychological and art-based assessments with actual clients in at least 800 hours of supervised practicum/internship experience that demonstrates professional aptitude and an ability to integrate theory and practice.
-Like all M.A. in Counseling graduates, earning the degree with a Mental Health Counseling/Art Therapy Specialization requires successful completion of a two-part comprehensive exam in the form of a case study.
+Like all M.A. in Counseling graduates, earning the degree with a Clinical Mental Health Counseling/Art Therapy Specialization requires successful completion of a two-part comprehensive exam in the form of a case study.

-- An understanding of the fundamental principles of mental health counseling and art therapy, including treatment approaches, learning, individual behavior, personality, group processes, human development, psychopathology (abnormal behavior), the role of culture, gender, and spirituality, and the biological basis of behavior, among other areas.
+- An understanding of the fundamental principles of clinical mental health counseling and art therapy, including treatment approaches, learning, individual behavior, personality, group processes, human development, psychopathology (abnormal behavior), the role of culture, gender, and spirituality, and the biological basis of behavior, among other areas.

 - An understanding of counseling and art therapy research, including experimental, quasi-experimental, and non-experimental designs, particularly as they pertain to treatment of psychological disorders.